LouisIkpon/elist_analysis/README.md

 # Elist Ecommerce Performance Report

 ## Client Background
-Founded in 2018, Elist Electronics is an online retailer that sells popular electronics worldwide via its website and mobile app.
-The business relies on digital marketing channels (email, SEO, affiliates) to grow sales, especially for Apple, Samsung, and ThinkPad products.
-This analysis uses Elist’s transactional and customer data to evaluate growth, product performance, loyalty program impact, and refund behavior.
+Founded in 2018, Elist Electronics is an online retailer that sells popular consumer electronics worldwide via its website and mobile app.
+The company relies on digital marketing channels (email, SEO, and affiliate partnerships) to drive sales, with especially strong performance from Apple, Samsung, and ThinkPad products.

-The company holds extensive, but largely underutilized, data on sales, marketing, operations, product portfolio, and its loyalty program.
-This project turns that data into actionable insights to strengthen Elist’s commercial performance.
+This report analyzes Elist’s transactional, customer, and operational data from 2019–2022 to evaluate growth, product performance, loyalty program effectiveness, and refund behavior.
+Using previously underutilized data on sales, marketing, operations, products, and the loyalty program, the analysis generates actionable insights to strengthen Elist’s commercial performance.

-Reporting to the Head of Operations, this analysis evaluates TechSphere’s performance from 2019–2022 and provides actionable insights to streamline operations and improve commercial results.
-Insights and recommendations are provided on the following key areas:
-Insights and recommendations are provided on the following key areas:
+Prepared for the Head of Operations and cross-functional stakeholders the report focuses on four key areas.

 ## Northstar Metrics